m2osw/eventdispatcher/snaplogger/README.md

 _**Note:** if you use syslog already, you can also setup syslog to share the logs between multiple computers.
-This will not include all the capabilities offered by our server, but you'll get logs from all your services (not just Snap! based service)._
+This will not include all the capabilities offered by our server, but you'll get logs from all your services (not just Snap! based services)._

 # Daemon Appender

 The project comes with two sides:

 * A new appender which receives the logs and sends them to the snaploggerd server via either TCP or UDP messages.
+This is a plugin which the base snaplogger library automatically loads.
 * A daemon which you can use to receive those TCP and UDP messages.

 The following is about the appenders which you link in your projects.

-_**Note:** The appender library has to be linked to your project to be available to your users.
-At some point, we will port the libsnapwebsites dynamic loader will be used for appenders so these can be added to a directory and the base library can automatically pick them up from that directory._

 ## Options